raindevteam/gorml/README.md

 }
 ```

-Adding commands this way disallows you from providing help text.
-We hope to change this in the
-future.
-It also isn't much less code than the next example.
-If you want a smaller footprint for
+It isn't much less code than the next example.
+If you want a smaller footprint for simpler commands
-simpler commands and don't mind using Python, we recommend [pyrml](https://github.com/raindevteam/pyrml)
+and don't mind using Python, we recommend [pyrml](https://github.com/raindevteam/pyrml)

 And here's a slightly more complex one that uses a struct